lgatto/lgatto.github.io/_drafts/2022-09-01-software-licensing.md

 licenses.
 The `CytoPipeline` package is developed by Philippe Hauchamps whose PhD project is funded by GSK.
 Any deliverable that is produced by this project needs to be approved by the funder prior to publication/release.
-It was particularly important to review and understand the open source licensing requirements with care.
+It was thus particularly important to review and understand the open source licensing requirements with care.

 Most software licenses, in particular the open source software